karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-1.md

 `import rl "vendor:raylib"` tells the Odin compiler that we want to use Raylib in our program.
 The Odin compiler comes with built in support for Raylib, as part of the "vendor" collection of libraries.
 We say that we are importing the Raylib _package_, anything you import in this way will end up under a name such as `rl.`, and the things you can access by typing `rl.` is said to be part of the same package.
 The `rl` just after `import` tells the compiler to give raylib the alias `rl`, if we instead had written `import "vendor:raylib"`, then we would have had to write `raylib.InitWindow(...` etc everywhere, which would have gotten a bit cumbersome.

-> **NOTE:** There are numerous other vendor packages, you can see them all by looking into `c:\odin\vendor`.
+> **INTERESTING ODIN THING:** There are numerous other vendor packages, you can see them all by looking into `c:\odin\vendor`.
 You'll find stuff like DirectX, OpenGL and SDL in there.

 What about the first line `package game`?
 All files within a folder in Odin are said to be part of a package.
 And all those files must start with the same `package NAME` line.
 The name you put there is a technicality only used if you export your code as library, for an executable like our game it does not matter, so we'll just put `game` there.